 Although anyone can get an ingrown hair, people with curly or coarse hair tend to experience it more often.

 Sex hormones produced at a high rate in the body can cause excessive hair growth, thus increasing the likelihood of them getting ingrown hair.
-Shaving, tweezing, and waxing also causes “razor bumps” as they are often referred to, on your private area such as the pubic area.
+Shaving, tweezing, and waxing also cause “razor bumps” as they are often referred to, on your private area such as the pubic area.

 Tight clothes and synthetic fabrics suffocate your skin, giving it no breathing space.
 If you wear polyester underwear, nylon leggings, and skinny jeans, you are sending an open invitation to ingrown hair.
 While we won’t take away your right to wear tight clothes, we do recommend you wear clothes and undergarments made from cotton to give your skin the space it needs to breathe.